Gar and Werdug 3-day Hike

 Grampians National Park is part of the Gariwerd Aboriginal cultural landscape.
 Parks Victoria respects the deep and continuing connection that Traditional Owners have to these lands and waters, and we recognise their ongoing role in caring for Country.

 Along the Gar and Werdug 3-day hike, you'll witness seasonal waterfalls, mountain summits and clifftop camping.
-The track is an overall grade 4 walk, suitable for most hikers.
+The track is an overall Grade 4 walk with steep terrain, suitable for fit and experienced hikers.

 This section of the trail is particularly spectacular in winter, spring and after rain, when clifftop rockpools and seasonal waterfalls are at their best.
 Gar (meaning "big mountain") is the highest on the western side of the range, rewarding walkers with spectacular 360-degree views.
 Lake Wartook Lookout, at 829m, is one of the highest points on the eastern side of the Mount Difficult Range with sweeping 360-degree views of Gariwerd.

-Day one: Gar Trailhead (Roses Gap Road) to Gar Hike-in Campground (7.2 kilometres)Begin your journey at the Gar Trailhead (Roses Gap Road).
+Day one: (N2) Gar Trailhead (Roses Gap Road) to Gar Hike-in Campground (7.3 kilometres)Begin your journey at the Gar Trailhead (Roses Gap Road; N2 on GPT topographic map).
 Along the 7.3-kilometre rugged, rocky adventure you'll experience steep climbs and panoramic views including the seasonal waterfalls of Gar.
 As the trail zig zags upwards, uninterrupted views to the north are revealed.
 You will climb through stunted eucalypt forest, past boulders and over rocky slabs on the edge of the Mount Difficult escarpment taking in views over nearby mountains, Wartook Valley, Asses Ears and the Black Range (Burrunj).
 Arrive at the Gar Hike-in Campground, perched on a spectacular cliff top high above the valley below.
 You'll be spending the night camped along the rocky terrace, perfect for watching the sunset.

-Day two: Gar Hike-in Campground to Werdug Hike-in Campground (14.1 kilometres)
+Day two: (N3) Gar Hike-in Campground to Werdug Hike-in Campground (14.1 kilometres)

 From the hike-in campground, take a side trip to the rocky summit of Mount Difficult (Gar).
 Enjoy the sunrise before traversing south towards Lake Wartook along rocky ridgelines.
 The trail rises and falls over highpoints and through mountain saddles, before finishing on a high knoll at Werdug Hike-in Campground.
 The campground provides views over Lake Wartook and across the Mount Difficult Range.